-- 5.1 There remains uncertainty over the timing of future interest rate increases but it is anticipated that the trends in both short term and longer term interest rates, as outlined in para 2.3, are considered to be the most probable outcome. - 5.2 The longer term borrowing requirement (c£43m) is higher than in previous years because of PWLB borrowing of £20m which matures in 2012/13.
-The next few years indicate a significant interest rate differential in favour of short term rates, it is planned however to consider the complete range of borrowing periods as and when we need to borrow. - 5.3 In the event that any of the £26m of Market Loans, as outlined at para 4.2, are repaid during the year, a judgement will have to be made at that time on the benefit of replacing the loan(s) on either a variable rate or fixed rate basis.
+- 5.1 There remains uncertainty over the timing of future interest rate increases but it is anticipated that the trends in both short term and longer term interest rates, as outlined in para 2.3, are considered to be the most probable outcome. - 5.2 The longer term borrowing requirement is c£39m including refinancing of £10m PWLB borrowing which matures in 2013/14.
+The next few years indicate a significant interest rate differential in favour of short term rates, however, the complete range of borrowing periods will be reviewed as we need to borrow.

-With the likelihood of long term rates increasing, potential debt restructuring opportunities are likely to focus on switching from longer term fixed rate PWLB loans to cheaper shorter term debt.
+5.3 With the likelihood of long term rates increasing overtime, potential debt restructuring opportunities are likely to focus on switching from longer term fixed rate PWLB loans to cheaper shorter term debt.
 The Treasury Section, in conjunction with Sector, will closely monitor prevailing rates to identify any opportunities during the year.